- Betting sites have posted a prop on the highest-scoring duo in the 2019-20 NBA season

 Can Kawhi Leonard and Paul George play enough together to be a factor in this race?

-The NBA is all about dynamic duos this season, and BetOnline has a prop for that.
-The sportsbook is offering a prop wager on which NBA duo will average the most combined points.
+The NBA is all about dynamic duos this season, and online sportsbooks have a prop for that, offering a wager on which NBA duo will average the most combined points.

 Odds On Which NBA Duo Will Average The Most Combined Points